floatdrop/gulp-bem/readme.md

  * `path` - full path to directory, that contains block files
  * `level` - level of definition of current block
- * `requires` - array of BEM blocks, that will be included before current block
+ * `require` - array of BEM blocks, that will be included before current block
- * `expects` - array of BEM blocks, that should be included after current block
+ * `expect` - array of BEM blocks, that should be included after current block
  * `block` - name of the block
  * `elem` - name of the element
  * `mod` - name of the modificator